GaryMcHugh/Java-AI-Game-Fourth-Year/README.md

 ```
 RULE 1 : IF health is high AND weapon is two OR weapon is one THEN risk is low;
 ```

+This means that if the Spartans health is high and he has a weapon of any kind, his risk is low as he can attack other spiders and is not in danger of dieing
 ### Neural Network